b-fakhar/Data-Driven-Approach-for-Data-Classification/README.md

 Develope and investigate a new data mining algorithm to solve classifictaion problems.
 The new classification algorithm is developed to improve: (1) the recall score of the well-known classification algorithms such as K-Nearest Neighbours (KNN), Support Vector Machines (SVM), Naive Bayes (NB), and Logistic Regression (LR) for recall-oriented Machine Learning (ML) tasks such as disease diagnosis, and (2) improve the speed of the existing MAX FS classification methods while improving or preserving the accuracy.

 ### Challenges
+The newly developed classification algorithm is based on solution methods for the Maximum Feasible Subsystem (MAX FS) problem.
+The literature MAX FS algorithms are already known to give very high accuracy for binary classification.
+However, the state-of-the-art MAX FS algorithms have rarely been used and investigated in the literature since they are slow.
+Therefore, the main requirement is to increase their speed without loss of accuracy.

 ### Achivements
 According to the experimental results, the introduced classification algorithm